 (Click on graphs to enlarge)

 Acquisition with SPRAT uses the same concepts of "WCS FIT" or "BRIGHTEST" as implemented for FRODOspec .
-However, unlike FRODOSpec acquisition imaging is done on the same detector as used for spectroscopy.
+However, unlike FRODOSpec, acquisition imaging is done on the same detector as used for spectroscopy.
 This eliminates a source of error in changing instruments, and allows us to acquire onto the (relatively) narrow slit.
 This means you must have accurate coordinates (better than 1 arcsec) for your targets.
+Coordinate errors in large catalogues frequently exceed this, especially for moderate proper motion stars.
+We strongly recommend obtaining your own astrometry from a recent image wherever possible.

 The acquisition process moves the target onto a "magic pixel" on the SPRAT CCD.
-The location of this pixel may vary slightly over time, though it should be close to 480,181.
+The location of this pixel is maintained by operations staff and may vary slightly over time, though it should be close to 494,179 (Value updated 2020-05-26.
+Subject to change).
 Targets should thus be located on or very close to this pixel in the final acquisition image obtained just before spectra are acquired.
 Note that all acquisition images are made available to users.

 On a well-populated field the acquisition process usually takes 4-5 minutes.
-This includes time to take an image of the slit after acquisition but just before the first spectral data are acquired.
+This includes time to take an image of the slit after acquisition, before the first spectral data are acquired.

 Data Reduction Pipeline